jsexauer/networkx_viewer/README.md

   - Drag nodes around to tune the default layout
   - Show and hide nodes
+  - Filter nodes
   - Pan and zoom
   - Display nodes only within a certain number of hops ("levels") of a "home node"
   - Display and highlight the shortest path between two nodes.
 Nodes around the path can also be displayed within a settable number of levels
+  - Intelligently find and display nodes near displayed nodes using "Grow" and "Grow Until" functions
   - Use attributes stored in the graph's node and edge dictionaries to customize the appearance of the node and edge tokens in the GUI
   - Mark nodes and edges for reference
   - Support for both `nx.Graph` and `nx.MultiGraph`

-A typical usage would be:
+A typical usage might be:
 ```python
 import networkx as nx
 from networkx_viewer import Viewer